fp-robotics/myp_ros/README.md

 ### Building
 If you do not already have a catkin workspace set up please set one up according to this tutorial http://wiki.ros.org/catkin/Tutorials/create_a_workspace.

-Place the *client_pkg* directory in the source folder of your catkin workspace and buildby calling either *catkin_make* or *catkin build* .
+Place the *myp_ros* directory in the source folder of your catkin workspace and buildby calling either *catkin_make* or *catkin build* .
 To use this package in a terminal shell, you must first run:
 ```sh
 $ source PATH_TO_CATKIN_WS/devel/setup.bash
 ```